-In addition, the Missouri General Assembly appropriated \$50 million to MoDOT and the Missouri Department of Economic Development to create the Governor's Transportation Cost Share Program to build partnerships with local entities to deliver public road and bridge projects in FY 2020.
-Initially, the Governor's Transportation Cost Share Program funds of \$50 million were approved for 20 projects.
-In the third quarter of FY 2020, an entity declined their award; therefore, returning \$2 million to the Governor's Transportation Cost Share Program funds of \$48 million have been awarded for 19 projects.
-For every \$1 of the Governor's Transportation Cost Share Program funds of \$48 million have been awarded for 19 projects.
-For every \$1 of the Governor's Transportation Cost Share Program funds, local entities provided \$0.83 of cash.
+In addition, the Missouri General Assembly appropriated \$50 million to the Missouri Department of Transportation and the Missouri Department of Economic Development to create the Governor's Transportation Cost Share Program to build partnerships with local entities to deliver public road and bridge projects.
+In the second quarter of FY 2020, the Governor's Transportation Cost Share Program funds of \$50 million were approved for 20 projects.
+For every \$1 of Governor's Transportation Cost Share Program funds, local entities provided \$0.84 of cash.